 (Price may change)

 See?
-Not only it's 2 or 3 times cheaper to take pure MCT oil, but also safer.
+Not only it's 3 times cheaper to take pure MCT oil, but also safer.
 Why?

 The softgels are usually made of animal-derived gelatin, which may get tainted with antibiotic residues, growth hormones and diseased animal tissues.

 If you take MCT oil capsules every day, it's bound to affect your health one way or another in the long run.

 Who knows?
 If you have taken 14 or even 28 MCT oil capsules at once and still you don't feel the urge to poop, that could be the contaminated gelatin that's neutralizing the laxative effect of MCT oil.